 - Time-consuming — it requires a lot of time to train the staff to perform QA.

 - High initial costs

 The total quality management (TQM) approach is one of the methods in organizing the quality assurance process.
 It aims to create a proper culture and behavior throughout the organization.
-All employees should be involved in the improvement procedures and treat each other as external clients.
+All employees should be involved in improvement procedures and treat each other as external clients.
 This is the way they can guarantee product quality from the very beginning.
-The most valuable TQM principles are: a customer-focused system, total employee involvement, integration, effective communication and continual improvement.
+The most valuable TQM principles are:

-The defect management approach is mostly used to determine the software quality.
+The defect management approach is mostly used to develop good software.
 It’s based on client requirements.
 All features that don’t correspond to them are considered defects.
-They are grouped into categories according to severity and must be avoided (or eliminated) while in development.
+They are grouped into categories according to the severity and must be avoided (or eliminated) while in development.

 The attribute approach is also a good instrument for software.
 It focuses on six characteristics: functionality, reliability, usability, efficiency, maintainability and portability.
 A product is created taking these characteristics into account, and they should be maintained at the stated level.